CocoCSforever/monorepo-template-main/Assignment1/README.md

 - (Optional) What was your favorite part of the assignment? hands-on experience because I can see how my codes work and generate an application that I can interact with instantly.
 - (Optional) How would you improve the assignment?
   No idea.
-But for the first learning course, it's not so clear how the codes finally generate to such a web page, the effect of each line/block of codes.
+But for the first learning course, it's not so clear how the codes finally generate such a web page, such as the effect of each line/block of codes.
 I feel like I was thrown a bunch of codes and it magically works.

 # Implementation Logistics